Ninnat/notes/README.md

 A very condensed and incomplete summary of the book by Kirillov Jr. (https://www.math.stonybrook.edu/~kirillov/liegroups/liegroups.pdf), mostly focus on what confused me before by reading e.g. Fulton and Harris.

 # chern-simons
-My final term paper for PHYS253 Quantum Field Theory taught by Prof. Rouzbeh Allahverdi.
+My final term paper on Chern-Simons topological quantum field theories for PHYS253 Quantum Field Theory taught by Prof. Rouzbeh Allahverdi.